-Publication, reproduction, photocopying, storage, or transmission, electronically or otherwise, of all or any part of this document without the prior written permission of the Association for the Advancement of Medical Instrumentation is strictly prohibited by law.
+This publication is subject to copyright claims of ISO and AAMI.
+No part of this publication may be reproduced or distributed in any form, including an electronic retrieval system, without the prior written permission of AAMI.
+All requests pertaining to this draft should be submitted to AAMI.
 It is illegal under federal law (17 U.S.C. § 101, et seq.) to make copies of all or any part of this document (whether internally or externally) without the prior written permission of the Association for the Advancement of Medical Instrumentation.
 Violators risk legal action, including civil and criminal penalties, and damages of \$100,000 per offense.
-For permission regarding the use of all or any part of this document, contact AAMI at 4301 N. Fairfax Dr., Suite 301, Arlington, VA 22203-1633.
+For permission regarding the use of all or any part of this document, contact AAMI, 301 N. Fairfax Drive Suite 301, Arlington, VA 22203-1633.
 Phone: (703) 525-4890; Fax: (703) 525-1067.